Variational Autoencoders for Anomalous Jet Tagging: Variational Autoencoders for Anomalous Jet Tagging

 To examine how well QCD jets can be reconstructed by VAEs, we show a few distributions of reconstructed high-level jet features in Fig. \ref{fig:vae_recon}.
 We see that jet $p_{\rm T}$ and mass are both well reconstructed.

 \paragraph{Jet Generation}

 To assess the quality of the generative modeling, we sample from the prior distribution $z \sim \mathcal{N} (0, I)$ in the latent space and generate output jets by passing the samplings through the decoder.

-High-level observables constructed from the generated jets $p_{\rm T}$ and $M_{\rm J}$ are shown in Fig. \ref{fig:generation_obs}.
+High-level observables constructed for the generated jets $p_{\rm T}$ and $M_{\rm J}$ are shown in Fig. \ref{fig:generation_obs}.
 Both generated $p_{\rm T}$ and $M_{\rm J}$ distributions match well with the ones of the original QCD dataset.
 However, there is a small discrepancy for jet mass, suggesting that the model architecture could be further optimized.

 \paragraph{$\beta$-VAE Latent Representation}